 - Did the research focus on making people feel better?

-- Did the research look at a topic that is globally applicable?
+- Was the topic that is globally applicable?
 Or did they falsely talk about it this way?

-- Were the people being researched the right group of focus on for that nutrient?
+- Were the people being researched the right group of focus for that nutrient?

 Research projects often get reported in the news and show massively over-interpreted statements because research fails to look at these points well.